shoelace-style/shoelace/docs/components/button.md

 ### Sizes

-Use the `size` prop to change a button's size.
+Use the `size` attribute to change a button's size.

 ```html preview
 <sl-button size="small">Small</sl-button>